-We are a member of the City of Hobart Partnership Schools.
-An exciting collaboration to provide specialised pathways to the successful completion of year 12 for all students.
-We work with Elizabeth College and Ogilvie Girls High School to deliver learning to over 2,000 students across the 3 campuses.
-Our school provides boys only learning in classes in years 7 and 8 ( Middle School).
-In years 9-12 we provide a mix of boys only and coed classes.
-Students in years 9-12 can study at either of the campuses or at all three.
+We are a member of the Hobart City Partnership Schools.
+An exciting collaboration to provide specialised pathways to the successful completion of Year 12 for all students.
+We work with Elizabeth College and Ogilvie High School to deliver learning to over 2,000 students across the three campuses.
+Our school provides boys only learning in classes in Years 7 and 8 (Middle School).
+In Years 9-12 we provide a mix of boys only and co-ed classes.
+Students in Years 11-12 can study at either of the campuses or at all three.
 This allows each partner school to provide a broader curriculum and more individual-focused education.
 The partner school model provides shared student support services in many areas and will assist with an effective transition from one stage of schooling to the next.

-Our 700 boys prosper from first-class learning activities in the fields of academic study, health and physical education, social development, cultural pursuits and special interest programs.
-This commitment is met through the structures of the curriculum and through the creation of a positive and supportive learning environment in which boys are challenged to maximize their educational opportunities.
+Our 700 learners prosper from first-class learning activities in the fields of academic study, health and physical education, social development, cultural pursuits and special interest programs.
+This commitment is met through the structures of the curriculum and through the creation of a positive and supportive learning environment in which learners are challenged to maximise their educational opportunities.
 Our teaching teams are engaged in continuous cycles of professional inquiry that foster ongoing professional development in our pursuit of teaching excellence.

 Parents choose New Town High School for their sons’ secondary education for a variety of reasons.
 We celebrate a proud heritage with a strong professional reputation which has been developed through family association, valued traditions, excellence in teaching and learning, sport, international opportunity and extra-curricula activities.